Last Updated: February 24, 2021

 (Source: Windows Central)

 In January of this year, roughly 1.2 million Microsoft accounts were compromised.
-According to the company, 99.9% of them had one big thing in common when it came to vulnerability – they all did not make use of multi-factor authentication.
+According to the company, 99.9% of them had one big thing in common discovered while performing a vulnerability assessment – they all did not make use of multi-factor authentication.

 The $6 Trillion Cybercrime Problem